podrain/podvapor/README.md

 Podvapor is a tool for hosting your podcast on the Deno Deploy™ serverless platform.
 The goal is to give podcasters the benefit of full control of their podcast feed, without many of the drawbacks of maintaining the feed themselves.

 However, it's also possible to host it on your own infrastructure.
 None of the code is proprietary and can be hosting on the Deno CLI platform.
+Data is stored in [Deno KV](https://deno.com/kv).

 [Deploy your podcast!](https://dash.deno.com/projects/podvapor/deploy)